 Low Budget

 Brick wallpaper

 Since building a brick wall isn't realistic for many people, you can create an optical illusion by applying an inexpensive peel-and-stick brick wallpaper as an accent wall in your kitchen, bedroom, or living room.

 Light bulb swap

 Pendant and chandelier industrial lighting can be expensive.
 But you can take the lampshade off your table lamps or purchase a lamp base, and replace the bulb with an Edison bulb to add instant industrial mood lighting to any room.

 Faux leather

 If you aren't planning to splurge on a leather couch, you can opt to purchase faux leather pillows or couch covers that will add an edge to your existing living room furniture.

 Making the Design Your Own

 While trendy designs are fun to create, you don't have to follow them to a T to create a beautiful style.
-Working alongside an interior designer unique and functional for your own home.
+Working alongside an interior designer can be beneficial to make a design completely unique and functional for your own home.

-ONDUMBER SHANA SMITH
+double up on put photos by: SHANA SMITH

 Some people think pumpkin gets an overabundance of attention this time of year.
 However, in reality, pumpkin only comes back into our lives for a short window each year.
 If you can't get enough of pumpkin-flavored foods, then you're in luck!
 This double dose of recipes-one sweet, one savory-is sure to satisfy your pumpkin fix.

-cheezy pumpfein bacon pasta bake | serves 8
+cheezy pumplein bacon pasta bake | SERVES 8

 ingredients: